Ages 14-college student

 - Seasonal Influenza Consent Form.
 During the flu season (Sept – May), the flu vaccination is required for all volunteers and will be given free of charge at the volunteer health assessment, scheduled when volunteer placement occurs.

-- Print the Teacher/Counselor Reference Form.
+- Print the Teacher/School Counselor Reference Form.
 Complete top portion of the form and give to reference.
-Upon completion by the teacher or counselor, they will fax the form to Volunteers.
+Upon completion by the teacher or counselor, they will fax the form to Volunteer Services.
 Fax (785) 354-5812.

 - Review the uniform requirements and print the volunteer uniform order form.
 You will be asked to provide your uniform size when you schedule your interview.
 Bring the completed order form to your interview.
 If accepted, your uniform will be ready by your first day of volunteering.
 Cost is $20.
 (Exact cash or checks are payable to Stormont Vail Health).

 Step 3: Schedule a mandatory interview by calling (785) 354-6095 (Monday through Friday – 7:30 a.m. to 4:30 p.m.).

 - Location: All interviews will be held in the Volunteer Services office, North Patient Tower, Basement Level.
 Follow signs from the hospital’s main entrance.
 Please allow 1/2 hour to complete the interview process.

 - BRING COPY OF CURRENT IMMUNIZATIONS AND COMPLETED FORMS TO THE INTERVIEW.